 The biggest advantage to a reliable protagonist narrator is the instant trust granted by the reader.
 The reader believes everything the character says, something that should not be taken for granted.
 These characters also tend to be likeable, so readers root for them to succeed.
-Other novels with reliable protagonist narrators are Alchemy of the Afterlife: A Memoir by Linda Kinnamon, Hounded by Kevin Hearne, Their Eyes Were Watching God by Zora Neale Hurston, and The Adventures of Huckleberry Finn by Mark Twain.
+Other novels with reliable protagonist narrators are Alchemy of the Afterlife: A Memoir by Linda Kinnamon, Hounded by Kevin Hearne, and The Adventures of Huckleberry Finn by Mark Twain.

 2. Another’s Story

 Sometimes the character telling the story is not the protagonist.
 They might be a side character or even a main character, but they are not the main protagonist.
 This is the case in The Book Thief by Markus Zusak, where the narrator is Death and the protagonist is a young girl, Liesel Meminger.
 Death reveals he is not the central character in the passage:

 As for me, I had already made the most elementary of mistakes.
 I can’t explain to you the severity of my self-disappointment.
 Originally, I’d done everything right: I studied the blinding, white-snow sky who stood at the window of the moving train.
 I practically inhaled it, but still I wavered.
 I buckled – I became interested.
 In the girl.
 Curiosity got the better of me, and I resigned myself to stay as long as my schedule allowed, and I watched (7).